kbatzer/StrykeForce-NRG/readme.md

 using the built-in actions developed by Kyle Batzer.
 Descriptions of each built-in action are also provided in this below.
 Some of these actions can be tweaked by changing some numeric variables in the code.
-The names of these variables, their location, and what they do are also documented below.
-We will also be including a section on how to write your own actions and integrate them into the existing code.
+The names of these variables and what they do are also documented below.
+In the near future we will also include a section on how to write your own actions and integrate them into the existing code.

 We also provide links to helpful resources to get started learning how to